Procedures for determining breaches of the APS Code of Conduct and the imposition of sanctions

 - As soon as practicable after a suspected breach of the Code has been identified, the Agency Head or one of the following Commission employees will consider if it is appropriate for a preliminary assessment to be conducted to assess whether the suspected breach of the Code should be formally investigated under these procedures:

-- any Deputy Commissioner
+- any Deputy Commissioner (SES Band 3 employee)

-- any First Assistant Commissioner
+- any First Assistant Commissioner (SES Band 2 employee)

-- Assistant Commissioner, Enabling Services.
+- Assistant Commissioner, Enabling Services (SES Band 1 employee)

-- Once a decision is made to formally investigate the suspected breach under these procedures, the Agency Head or that employee taking action under subclause 7.1 will appoint a decision-maker (the ‘breach decision-maker’) to make a determination under these procedures.
+- Once a decision is made to formally investigate the suspected breach under these procedures, the Agency Head or that employee taking action under subclause 7.1 will appoint a decision maker (the ‘breach decision maker’) to make a determination under these procedures.

 8 Reassignment of duties or suspension from duty